 Maybe You'll Sail Through

 Why Does Pregnancy Make You Tired?

-Your body is busy adjusting hormones to maintain your body and the developing baby inside of you.
-It is pretty crazy you are solely responsible for another human life.
-The idea of supporting your life and another one should be a reliable indication of why you are tired (source).
+Your body is busy adjusting hormones to maintain your health and that of your developing baby.
+The idea of supporting your life and another one should be a solid indication of why you are tired (3).

 Don't Beat Yourself Up

 As long as you don’t have any underlying health conditions, fatigue is just a normal part of pregnancy.